dankinder/qpipe/README.md

 Iter(["hello world", 4, []]).into(Print()).execute()
 ```

-Emitters can easily be paralellized by specifying a `processes` keyword
+Pipes can easily be paralellized by specifying a `processes` keyword
 argument.

 ```python